No matter where you are in the world, Glock is an instantly recognizable brand of short-recoil semi-automatic pistols.

 If you just need a concealed carry weapon in order to feel safer on a daily basis, any of these two Baby Glocks will do.
 They’re both pretty compact, even though the 43 is technically smaller.
 If you’re one of those people who like keeping their guns in their pockets, these guns could work.

 I mean, there are even smaller ones on the markets, but if you want a tried and true brand like Glock, you’ll have to take your pick out of these two.
-If you’re satisfied with having a semi-automatic pistol that only holds 6+1 rounds, go for the 43.
+If you’re satisfied with having a semi-automatic pistol that only holds 6+1 rounds, then go for the 43.

 However, if you find that you’ll need a bigger magazine capacity, the 26 is perfect.
 And you’ll be able to adjust the magazine capacity.
 But, as I said – the final choice is up to you.